-- of 22 feet (6.7 m) from a white square tower, 11 feet (3.4 m) high. - Leamington Harbour light (612), at the junction of the ferry wharf and the rubble breakwater extending east, is shown at an elevation of 33 feet (10.1 m) from a white circular tower, 24 feet (7.3 m) high. - Leamington Harbour Main Entrance light (612.8), on the east end of the breakwater extending east from the ferry wharf, is shown at an elevation of 20 feet (6.1 m) from a white cylindrical tower 16 feet (4.9 m) high, with a green upper part. - Leamington Breakwater Harbour Entrance light (612.5), on the west end of the breakwater at the entrance to the small-craft basin, is shown at an elevation of 29 feet (8.8 m) from a white circular tower, 20 feet (6.1 m) high, with a red upper part. - There are two buildings on the ferry wharf.
+- Leamington Harbour Main Entrance light (612.8), on the east end of the breakwater extending east from the ferry wharf, is shown at an elevation of 20 feet (6.1 m) from a white cylindrical tower 16 feet (4.9 m) high, with a green upper part. - light (612.5), on the west end of the breakwater at the entrance to the small-craft basin, is shown at an elevation of 29 feet (8.8 m) from a white circular tower, 20 feet (6.1 m) high, with a red upper part. - There are two buildings on the ferry wharf.
 The southern building is a restaurant and dinner theatre; the northern building, red brick with green trim, is the ferry terminal.
-The ferry landing, new in 1994, is on the east side of the wharf, north and east of the ferry terminal. - In 1994, depths along the east side of the ferry wharf ranged from 5 feet (1.5 m) at the north end to 15 feet (4.6 m) by the restaurant building. - 107.1 Caution.
+The ferry landing, new in 1994, is on the east side of the wharf, north and east of the ferry terminal.

+- In 1994, depths along the east side of the ferry wharf ranged from 5 feet (1.5 m) at the north end to 15 feet (4.6 m) by the restaurant building. - Caution.
 A silt bar has formed from the south end of the ferry wharf to a position 0.15 mile SE.
-The bar has depths ranging from 5 feet (1.5 m) near the wharf to 9 feet (2.7 m) at the outer end.

-108 A submerged power cable is laid from near Learnington Harbour light and along the east face of the ferry wharf.

-Submarine pipelines.-A submerged water intake with a crib at its outer end extends into the lake 0.15 mile east of the ferry wharf.
+The bar has depths ranging from 5 feet (1.5 m) near the wharf to 9 feet (2.7 m) at the outer end. - 112 A submerged power cable is laid from near Leamington Harbour light and along the east face of the ferry wharf. - Submarine pipelines.
+A submerged water intake with a crib at its outer end extends into the lake 0.15 mile east of the ferry wharf.
 A submerged sewer outfall is laid close west of and parallel to the inner part of the ferry wharf.
-A submerged water intake 3.2 miles west of Leamington (Chart 2123) extends 0.6 mile offshore; the crib at the outer end is marked by a privately maintained buoy.
+A submerged water intake 3.2 miles west of

+Learnington (Chart 2123) extends 0.6 mile offshore; the crib at the outer end is marked by a privately maintained buoy.